How customers and their suppliers must treat VAT if they're using self-billing arrangements.

 Your customer is required to show the tax point on the self-billed invoice.
 You need to be aware that, under the normal tax point rules, you may be required to account for output tax even if you have not yet:

-6.6 If you can’t meet the self-billing conditions
+6.6 If you can not meet the self-billing conditions

 You will have to tell your customers and arrange to issue your own invoices for the supplies you make to them if you: